Aron22563/dotcop/README.md

 ## Downloading the Application
-> [!IMPORTANT] This project is still in a pre-release state.
+> This project is still in a pre-release state.
 Even "stable" releases from testpypi are still considered incomplete and unstable.
 Install and use with caution.

 1. **Dependencies:**
    - `pip`